There are over 50 species in the Mustelidae family. In North America, there are only 11 species.

 Male members are generally larger than females.
 Their fur is either spotted, striped, or colored.

-The body of most family members is generally long and thin, although the wolverine and badger are larger and stockier.
+Most family members’ bodies are generally long and thin, although the wolverine and badger are more extensive and stockier.
 Most species have short ears and limbs.

-Mustelids are diurnal or nocturnal and live in crevices and burrows.
+Mustelids are diurnal or nocturnal and live in crevices and caves.
 Many members of the family sit up to look around.